dyutibarma/monochrome/_site/README.md

 - We found the jekyll tutorials on youtube very quick and useful to get started
 - [Jekyll documentation](http://jekyllrb.com)

+## Todo

+- Google Analytics integration
+- Footer to stick to bottom even when content is less

 ## Author

 ### TheReviewIndex

+- Dyuti Barma
 - Web site: [Review Aggregation and Summary Site for India - TheReviewIndex](https://thereviewindex.com)

 ## License